paulscherrerinstitute/fast-feedback-indexer/python/README.md

    * The module sets the logging level just once on loading, so the *INDEXER_LOG_LEVEL* environment variable has to be set before the import statement.
    * The handles are taken from an increasing 32 bit counter that wraps around

-### Note

-To avoid a `make install`, there's a script `pythonlib.sh` at the top level for installing the python module after building it.